Lockheed F-94 Starfire: Far East Air Force

 In the Pacific, Far East Air Force (FEAF) equipped three squadrons with F-94Bs, and Air Defense Command deployed the 319th Fighter-Interceptor Squadron to South Korea to provide a jet air-defense umbrella over the Seoul area.

 The first shipment of F-94Bs arrived in Japan in March 1951, being assigned to the 339th Fighter-All Weather Squadron at Johnson Air Base.
 Also arriving was a mobile training unit from Chanute AFB, Illinois to provide transition training for the F-82G Twin Mustang pilots into the new jet interceptor.
 In May, F-94Bs began to re-equip the 68th FAWS at Itazuke Air Base, while rotating pilots and radar operators to Suwon Air Base in South Korea where they flew combat missions over North Korea with the F-82Gs as well as air defense alert over Seoul.
 In July, the 4th FAWS began receiving the F-94As at Naha Air Base, Okinawa.
 Training for the squadrons proceeded through the summer and in August, the first Fifth Air Force Operational Readiness Test was held by the 339th FAWS with the F-94.
 Various issues with the aircraft, as well as issues with the Ground Control Interception radar graded the test as "fair".

-In early December 1951 the appearance of Communist MiG-15 jets over Seoul raised alarm bells at FEAF Headquarters.
+In early December 1951, the appearance of Communist MiG-15 jets over Seoul raised alarm bells at FEAF Headquarters.
 The only interceptors over Seoul were about six F-82Gs along with some Marine Grumman F7F Tigercats.
-FEAF ordered the 68th to move two F-94Bs to Suwon to supplement the F-82Fs.
-The Twin Mustangs along with the F7Fs would continue their armed reconnaissance and weather missions against North Korean targets, while the F-94s would fly interception missions over South Korea and the Yellow Sea.
+FEAF ordered the 68th to move two F-94Bs to Suwon to supplement the F-82s.
+The F-82s along with the F7Fs would continue their armed reconnaissance and weather missions against North Korean targets, while the F-94s would fly interception missions over South Korea and the Yellow Sea.
 Care was taken to not fly the Starfires anywhere that a crash would allow the communists access to the wreck if it were shot down.